ProjectIgnis/scrapiyard/specs/README.md

 ## Internal Linking

-When linking tp another API documentation entry, use the entry's filepath starting from `api/`.
+When linking to another API documentation entry, use the entry's filepath starting from `api/` and removing the `.yml`.
-For example, to link to the `Card.AddCounter`entry, use `api/Card/AddCounter.yml` (though unfortunately, github doesn't resolve links in yaml files so there will be no visual feedback).
+For example, to link to the `Card.AddCounter` entry, use `api/Card/AddCounter` (though unfortunately, github doesn't resolve links in yaml files so there will be no visual feedback).